Check if your child is eligible for $1,000+ in a Trump Account →

 Can You Withdraw the Money?

 Not before your child turns 18.
-The funds are locked until then, with a few narrow exceptions like education, a first home purchase, disability, or medical expenses.
+The funds are locked until January 1 of the year they turn 18, with no early access for education, a first home, or medical costs.
+The only exception is the death of the beneficiary.

 After 18, the account converts to a traditional IRA.
 That means it follows standard IRA rules.
 Early withdrawals before age 59½ come with a 10% penalty.